Welcome to the story of my Victorian kitchen makeover.

 This Spring, though, we finally had the money set aside for a new kitchen.
 Hurrah!

-In the utility area, we tidied up with an oak counter and matching window sills, along with an oak shelf, again made by the joiner.
+In the utility area, which was an odd extension at the end of the house, we tidied up.
+We’ve added an oak counter and matching window sills, along with an oak shelf, again made by the joiner.
 We had space for a spare freezer back here, which is brilliant as being a two person household, we often have a lot of leftovers to freeze!

 I love the light in this part of the kitchen, from the two windows and the glazed ceiling.
 Note the split in the downstairs w/c door – it’s from when I accidentally locked it, and had to break down the door with a sledgehammer.
 Oops.